typesandtimes/tale/_posts/2020-01-10-decade-dilemma.md

 	"[1921 Will Reward Fighters](https://www.newspapers.com/image/355137895/?terms=%22new%2Bdecade%22)," _Chicago Tribune_, 3 January 1921, pp. 34.
 "A new year, a new decade, a new epoch open before us."

 [^ctrib1929]:
 	"[When the Historians Meets to Name the Dying Decade](https://www.newspapers.com/image/349805303/?terms=decade)," _Chicago Tribune_, 29 December 1929, pp. 1.
-See the [embedded image](/assets/img/decade/chicago-tribune-1929-cartoon-naming-decades.jpg) in this article.
+See the [embedded image](#fig:cartoonresponse) in this article.

 [^ctrib1930]:
 	"[The End of the Decade](https://www.newspapers.com/image/349171819/?terms=%22new%2Bdecade%22)," _Chicago Tribune_, 4 January 1930, pp. 10.
 A reader's frustrated rejection of the political cartoon published a week before.
 "Even your leading cartoonist appears to make this mistake.
 The year 1930 is the last of the third decade, and the fourth decade will not begin until Jan.
 1, 1931."
-See the [embedded image](/assets/img/decade/chicago-tribune-1930-response-to-cartoon-naming-decades.jpg) in this article.
+See the [embedded image](#fig:cartoonresponse) in this article.

 [^nytrib1900]:
 	"[The End of the Century](https://www.newspapers.com/image/206535133/?terms=%22new%2Bdecade%22)," _New York Tribune_, 23 December 1900, p.
 16. Saved to pdf for posterity [here](/assets/img/decade/New_York_Tribune_Sun__Dec_23__1900.pdf).
+This article is dear to me because of its detail, clear language, and scholarly aspirations.
+The editor begins by praising the letter, which is "truly a comfort"; it's "plain, straightforward, candid, modest and honest."
+"If [the letter's author] could see the letters on this subject which have been received at this office in the last week, the most of them stupid and silly, some of them abusive and all of them except his anonymous, he would blush for his side of the case."
+Regarding the Cardinal approach to naming and counting decades: "But it is merely a loose and conversational mode of speech, like many another.
+It has no historic or mathematical significance, and has nothing to do with the question."
+Regarding the decade as a mere time span: "It must be borne of mind, however, that the word 'decade' means merely a period of ten years, regardless of when it begins or ends.
+The period from July 4, 1876, to July 4, 1886, is just as much a decade as any other period of ten years."

+[^justspans]:
+	In terms of the ISO 8601 standard, introduced later in this article, the decade as a mere span of ten years is a _[time interval](https://en.wikipedia.org/wiki/ISO_8601#Time_intervals) of duration ten years_.
+Above, Rielly gives two examples of such time intervals: `2008/2017` and `2009/2018`, both valid time intervals of year precision according to ISO 8601, and also expressible as `2008/P10Y` and `2019/P10Y` respectively.
+Or they could be ten-year time intervals at minute granularity, e.g., `2009-12-31T14:30/P10Y` as the decade beginning at 2:30 pm on 31 December 2009 and ending at 2:30 pm on 31 December 2019.

+[^nashville1900]:
+	"[Century Not Ended Says Flammarion](https://www.newspapers.com/image/604225670/)," _The Nashville American_, 4 January 1900.
+Headline and dek reproduced in third image [embedded above](#fig:generations).
+A reasonably authoritative account of the Ordinal position on centuries, from a French astronomer [Camille Flammarion](https://en.wikipedia.org/wiki/Camille_Flammarion), loaded with history and even literal French citations.